Updated April 2021.

-When I was young, one of the most popular books about economics and business was Small Is Beautiful by E. F. Schumacher.
-The book makes many valid points, but the basic thesis encapsulated in the title is misleading.
-It argues that small businesses are best.
-In actuality, most of the progress of the past two centuries has come from large organizations, not small businesses.
-Big organizations have been necessary to produce most of the dramatic increase in development over the past two centuries and although some of the changes have been bad, the benefits have been bigger.
+In the 1970s, one of the most popular books about economics and business was Small Is Beautiful by E. F. Schumacher.
+The book makes many valid points, but the title is misleading to suggest that small businesses are best.
+In fact, most of the economic progress of the past two centuries has come from large organizations, not small businesses.
+Big organizations were necessary to produce most of our dramatic economic developments and although some of the changes have been bad, the benefits have been bigger.

-Would it be better for America if average firm size shrank and there were more smaller firms?
-Economists and politicians love to lionize small businesses, but countries with more small businesses (and therefore more entrepreneurs) are poorer than countries that are dominated by big businesses.
-Within the OECD (the club of rich nations), bigger business is more beautiful.
-OECD nations that are more dominated by big businesses tend to be richer.
-The US is fortunately to be one of the richest OECD nations and the US is by far the most dominated by large businesses.
-All nations that are dominated by small organizations are desperately poor.
+Would it be better for America if average firm size shrank and there were more firms of a smaller size?
+Politicians love to lionize small businesses, but countries with more small businesses (and therefore more entrepreneurs) are poorer than countries that are dominated by big businesses.
+For example, in the OECD (the club of rich nations), bigger business is more beautiful because OECD nations that are more dominated by big businesses tend to be richer.
+The US is fortunate to be one of the richest OECD nations perhaps because the US economy is by far the most dominated by large businesses.
+All nations that are dominated by small businesses are desperately poor.

-Eric Nilsson wrote a book documenting the rise of large US corporations at the expense of small entrepreneurs.
+And the trend towards big business is continuing.
+Eric Nilsson documented how large US corporations have been growing at the expense of small entrepreneurs.

 [G]iant firms are the most important economic actors in the U.S. economy.
 These relatively few firms gain control of 75% of the profit (that is, surplus) generated within the US economy and the decisions they make about how to use this surplus has major consequences for the evolution of the U.S. economy.
 And …major power in the political and cultural arenas.
 Politicians must pay attention to the concerns of these giant firms because the economic health of the US economy depends largely on the decisions made by these few (but giant) firms.
 Further, part of the surplus going to these firms is used to shape the cultural landscape of the US economy.
 The decisions made by these giant firms about what advertising campaigns to carry out, what media to support (magazines, websites, TV shows, newspapers, and so on), and what cultural institutions (museums, symphonies, and so on) has a major impact on the evolution of culture within the United States.

-Farming is one of the most highly entrepreneurial industries, but entrepreneurs are also a shrinking part of the farm economy as the average farm size rises.
-By 2022, the BLS expects that America will have twice as many hired hands working in agriculture as there are entrepreneurs who run their own farm.
-Entrepreneurs are already a rare breed in America and the BLS expects their numbers to continue shrinking.
+Farming is one of the most highly entrepreneurial industries, but entrepreneurs are a shrinking share of farm workers too because economies of scale have been steadily increasing the average farm size.
+By 2022, the BLS expects that America will have twice as many hired hands on farms as entrepreneurs who run their own farm.
+The 1% biggest landowners already control 70% of global farmland and the majority of cropland in the US is not farmed by owners, but is rented out.
+Pork and other meat producers are even more dominated by a few large corporations.
+Even farming is steadily going corporate.

 Politicians often tout the virtues of small firms as a way of signaling support for dynamism and entrepreneurial spirit… But it turns out that some of the most troubled economies of Europe are precisely the ones that are most dominated by small businesses.
 And this is no coincidence.
 An economy where a huge share of the population works at small businesses is not one that is friendly to entrepreneurs, but rather one that has widespread corruption and poor regulation.
 The key to prosperity is not to coddle small firms, but to give people the tools they need to start one and the firms that exist the ability to thrive and compete.